By Neil Merrett

 Games were something boys and girls were supposed to grow out of, not to grow up with.
 This perception was partly because of both the relative youth of videogames as a culture and its primary audience of the time.

 Nintendo and Sony were far from the first gaming companies to lead the market, but for millions if not billions of people, they have been a constant source of escapism, frustration and entertainment for the entirety of their lives.
-These companies are videogames and games are as ubiquitous a part of daily lives as much as Walt Disney movies or television were for the best part of the 20th century.
+These companies are videogames and games are as ubiquitous a part of our daily lives as much as Walt Disney movies or television were for the best part of the 20th century.

 Videogames are now arguably a central pillar of popular culture and artistic expression as much as music and film – certainly from an economic standpoint.